lucyllewy/one-script-wsl2-systemd/README.md

 ## About

 This repository includes the files to set-up WSL2 distro to run systemd.
+This version is only compatible with Windows builds numbered 21286 and higher, which as of January 2021 are only available in the Dev channel of the Windows Insider program.

 ### What does it do